-Grilled Apricots might sound strange, right?
-I have fresh, tree ripened apricots just picked from my neighbour's tree.
-This makes me so happy, and I intend to make some jam.
+Grilled Apricots might sound a little weird to you.
+But, I have fresh, tree ripened apricots just picked from my neighbour's tree.
+This makes me very happy, and I intend to make some jam.
 I wanted to save some of these golden lovelies for the barbecue, though, because we love to grill fruit as well as veggies.
-Really, we like to grill pretty much anything.
+Really, we like to grill pretty much anything at my house.

+I love the fruit growing season.
 At this time of year, it seems like we're not finished with the last freshly harvested fruit or veggie before the next one comes along.
 Don't get me wrong, I'm not complaining, not at all.
-Sometimes, though,it can be a little overwhelming trying to keep coming up with new ideas for all of this beautiful onslaught.
-I was experiencing inspiration fatigue.
+Sometimes, though,it can be a little overwhelming trying to keep coming up with new ideas for all of this beautifully delicious onslaught.
+I've been experiencing inspiration fatigue.
+Creative burnout, or whatever you want to call it.
 My brain just didn't feel like giving me an apricot recipe.
 It was taking a recipe break.

 Then I saw a recipe in the July newsletter from Choices Markets that inspired me to make this easy Grilled Apricots & Arugula Salad.
 I have apricots.
 Plus, arugula and basil growing away in the garden.
 Isn't it so awesome when you have everything on hand when you see a recipe that you like?

 When I saw this recipe I knew I was gonna take the easy way.
 So I made this recipe for grilled apricot & arugula salad, and used the Choices recipe, changing up only the cheese, although next time I will add some toasted nuts.
 This salad was so simple, and so delicious.
 Grilling fruit is a great way to intensify their flavour.
 And the slightly charred smokiness of grilled fruit just makes it work so well for savory dishes.
 I know we'll be making this one again.